JunwenBai/correlation-gnn/README.md

 ### Train and Test

-We so far implemented 2 graph neural network structures: GCN and GraphSAGE, for LP-GNN.
+We so far implemented 2 graph neural network structures: GCN and GraphSAGE, for LP-GNN as well as C-GNN.

 To train and test GCN-based LP-GNN, use the following script:
 ```bash